 How am I helping the children notice objects in the program environment, outside, in the community, etc?
-What materials am I providing to support Seeing: further Children will exploration of their interests? have the this exploration?
+What materials am I providing to support exploration of their interests?

 How am I learning and recording what the children notice in the